wakairo/cutb/README.md

 The example of Microsoft Unit Testing Framework requires Visual Studio 2012 or later.
 The community edition is enough to run the example.

 The other examples require an POSIX environment (Unix-like environment).
 If your OS is Windows, you can use Cygwin, Windows Subsystem for Linux, or a Linux virtual machine using virtualization software, such as VirtualBox.

-The POSIX environment needs to have g++, gcov, make (GNU Make), doxygen.
+The POSIX environment needs to have g++, gcov, make (GNU Make), and doxygen.
 An installation package for g++ may include gcov.

 In Ubuntu, you can install them via: